Contents

 - For administrative and teaching staff :

 UNITA offers training for staff and teachers.
-Short courses are regularly offered to provide an introduction or to practice intercomprehension.
+Short courses are offered on a regular basis to introduce or practice intercomprehension.
 To find out more

 Yannick Vidal, a teaching engineer in the USMB's APPRENDRE Department, took part in an introductory course on intercomprehension at theSMILE event.